Skip to main content

 Becky is a licensed physical therapist with 25 years of experience in the rehabilitation and wellness industry.
 As an ACSM certified group exercise instructor and YA-certified 200 hour RYT, she teaches a variety of classes through the Seacoast.
 Every one of her classes is infused with her extensive knowledge of anatomy, injury care, and body awareness.
 She believes the spiritual side of yoga serves to enhance the physical aspect of wellness it brings.
 Always approachable and happy to answer questions, she aims to have everyone leave class knowing a little bit more about themselves.

-• Cheryl Mazenac
+• Cheryl Mazanec

-Cheryl Mazenac
+Cheryl Mazanec

 Chair Yoga, Yoga and Cancer